 where in the last equation we compute the log of the sum of exponentials (log-sum-exp).
-In practice, this is numerically more stable compared to evaluating Equation (35).
+In practice, this is numerically more stable compared to evaluating Eq.
+(35).

-For all the results presented below, we use emcee to sample from the posterior probability distribution (Equation (30)).
+For all the results presented below, we use emcee to sample from the posterior probability distribution (Eq.
+(30)).
 The functional forms of $g(x{nk})$ are either a 4th degree polynomial or a Gaussian function or both.
-These are specified in Section 6.
-In what follows, we draw K = 2000 random samples from the single posterior samples when evaluating the mass-luminosityradius relation.
-For the other relations we set K = 1 and use the observed $T{eq}$ values.
+These are specified in Sect.
+6. In what follows, we draw K = 2000 random samples from the single posterior samples when evaluating the mass-luminosityradius relation.
+For the other relations we set K = 1 and use the observed T{eq} values.
 This is possible since the equilibrium temperature is often well constrained from observations.
 We verified that accounting for the uncertainties does not effect the results.
 We adopt 44 walkers and run the sampler for 4000 iterations where the first half are discarded as burn-in and retain only every 20th sample in the chain to produce independent samples.
 We monitored convergence by computing the acceptance ratio and by visually inspecting the trace plots and corner plots.
-Note that for each relation, we execute this procedure twice, each time using the samples drawn under the different prior, log-uniform $\mathcal{LU}$ and uniform $\mathcal{U}$ .
-By running this process twice, in Section 5 and Section 6 we show that the results are not biased by the choice of prior, unlike the lower level of the hierarchical model.
-All the data and results are available at https://tinyurl.com/bloated-hjs-results and the source code can be found at https://github.com/psarkis/bloatedHJs.
+We note that for each relation, we execute this procedure twice, each time using the samples drawn under the different prior, log-uniform \mathcal{LU} and uniform \mathcal{U} .
+By running this process twice, in Sects.
+5 and 6 we show that the results are not biased by the choice of prior, unlike the lower level of the hierarchical model.
+All the data and results are available online4 and the source code can be found on github5.

-5. Model Validation using Planet Population Synthesis
+5. Model validation using planet population synthesis